socketry/utopia/wiki/pages/javascript/index.md

 Utopia integrates with Yarn and provides a [bake task](https://github.com/ioquatix/bake) to simplify deployment packages distributed using `yarn` that implement the `dist` sub-directory convention.

-By default, utopia includes a `.yarnrc` file which installs modules into `lib/components`.
-This code can then be copied into `public/_components` using `bake utopia:yarn:update`.

 ## Installing Yarn

 If you don't already have yarn installed, make sure you have npm installed and then run the following command: